udachin26/uEssentials/README.md

 # uEssentials
-BedrockEssentials is plugin for PMMP4.
+uEssentials is plugin for PMMP4.
 [Work in progress]

 ## Features
 - ### Commands: